Psychtoolbox-3/psychtoolbox-3.github.com/docs/OpenXR.md

 version 2 system with two Vive lighthouse emitter stations.

 Eye gaze tracking was tested under Windows 10 22H2 under [SteamVR](SteamVR) 1.25.6
-and HTC [SRAnipal](SRAnipal) SDK 1.3.6.8, under Octave 7.3 and Matlab R2022b, using a
+and and [SteamVR](SteamVR) 2.0 and HTC [SRAnipal](SRAnipal) SDK 1.3.6.8, under Octave 7.3 and
-HTC Vive Pro Eye VR headset.
-Both [OpenXR](OpenXR) "cyclops" gaze tracking, and
+Matlab R2022b and R2023b, using a HTC Vive Pro Eye VR headset.
+Both [OpenXR](OpenXR)
-also binocular gaze tracking with eye opening and pupil diameter reporting
+"cyclops" gaze tracking, and also binocular gaze tracking with eye opening
-worked well.
+and pupil diameter reporting worked well.

 A limitation of the current [OpenXR](OpenXR) spec is that it doesn't provide any
 means for reliable, robust, trustworthy, accurate and precise visual
 stimulus onset timestamping.
 We are investigating a future solution for
 reliable and trustworthy timestamping for the open-source [MonadoXR](MonadoXR)
 runtime on Linux and hope to find a solution there in the foreseeable
 future, stay tuned.
-For now, as of Psychoolbox 3.0.19.1 we have a hack
+For now, as of Psychoolbox 3.0.19.6 we have a hack
 that only works on a modified version of Monado + a modified version of
 Mesa, on AMD or Intel gpu's under Linux.
 The hack has various restrictions
 and it impacts performance.
 It is also not quite plug and play to set up.